 Note: For the purposes of bilateral work agreements, "family members" refer to those individuals included on the orders of the respective USG employee.
 Please review the bilateral agreement with a specific country to see who is eligible to obtain a work permit.

 Currently, well over 100 bilateral work agreements exist between the U.S. and foreign countries.
 The process of establishing a bilateral work agreement begins with some recommended text that both countries must agree upon.
 The text of each bilateral is negotiated, and therefore, no two are alike.
 Whatever the final language, both countries must abide by the text.
 In addition to requirements of the agreement, each country establishes a procedure for submitting an application for a work permit.
 The Administrative or HR Officer at post should be able to explain the process.

 How do bilateral work agreements differ from country to country?

-While the Family Liaison Office recommends standard language - text approved by the Department of State Office of Legal Affairs - each bilateral is unique.
+While the Family Liaison Office recommends using standardized language, each bilateral is unique.
 A bilateral might place restrictions on the type of work one of our family members can perform in the host country.
 This is referred to as "restricted employment fields."
 A bilateral might limit the number of family members who can apply for a work permit.
 A bilateral might specify age restrictions for dependents under the age of 21.
 Or a bilateral might require that the family member have an offer of employment before applying for a work permit.
 For these reasons, it is important to understand the language of the bilateral agreement in the host country.